What Is an HMO?

 • Monthly premiums, copays and deductibles that are often lower than other types of plans.

-• Access to certain doctors and hospitals, called your HMO provider network, to help control how much you pay for health care.
+• Access to certain doctors, hospitals, clinics, pharmacies, labs, and other care and service providers in your HMO network, to help control how much you pay for health care.

 • A primary care physician (PCP) you see for routine check-ups, physicals, colds and flu.